Writing Romance: Heat Levels

 Now that you have this guideline, should you clearly state your heat level for your readers?
 You may have noticed many clean or sweet romances do tend to claim their heat level on their cover or in the blurb (“In this sweet romance…”), while the spicier heat levels become obvious with their saucy covers (think romance novels from the ’90s).
 But what if you fall in between heat levels?
 Don’t fret over this detail too much.
 While you do want to attract your target readers to prevent disappointment or offense, you really just need to be in the ballpark.

-Bottom line: Study up on your heat level and make sure your cover and/or blurb clarify what the reader can expect between the sheets (of pages . . . wink, wink).
+Bottom line: Study up on your heat level and make sure your cover and/or blurb clarify what the reader can expect between the sheets . . . of pages (wink, wink).

 Want to learn even more about the romance genre?
 Check out these other Tips for Writers articles in the Writing Romance series: